min2ha/ukwa-site/content/target/63128/index.en.md

   "subject": "Stephen Hawking"
 }

-# Stephen Hawking's Speech On The NHS Is So, So Powerful

 Stephen Hawking gave the keynote speech on the NHS at the Royal College of Medicine last year - and it was a powerful reminder of what makes the NHS so good.